Traffic Calming Studies for Dunvegan Drive, Margaret Avenue and Woolwich Street

 Lso.
 The reduce the street to a tunnel by parking on both sides of the STREET.
 ALSO park in front of the fire hydrated all the time as well.

-Gabriele about 3 years ago
+Gabriele over 3 years ago

 As a person who uses a bicycle as a primary means of transportation - transit is second, taxi is third, renting a car is fourth - I have zero sympathy for anyone operating a motor vehicle who complains that "traffic calming" measures are "inconvenient".
 I'm just trying to get home, like you.
 You are concerned about slowing down a bit - taking a few extra seconds - and avoiding "obstacles".
 I am trying to avoid a trip to the hospital.
 Or the morgue.
 Until the safety of vulnerable road users is prioritized over the "convenience" of licensed drivers executing their privilege of operating a large motor vehicle (and yes, your smart car is still "large", to a person on a bicycle) there will be no peace between us.
 As long as people driving cars are self-righteous in their desire for "rights" I will be following the letter of the law, in front of you.
 It is the best defence that I have.
 Until the threat of injury or death is equal, there is no equality.
 I do not "share" the road.
 I use it at my own - legally required and enforced! - risk.

-Peter Lehman about 3 years ago
+Peter Lehman over 3 years ago

 (Yup, this is long.
 Yes, I have an opinion.)